mraiser/flow/README.md

 https://youtu.be/5vZKR4FGJyU

 ### Installation
 This repo can be used as a binary or a library.
-To compile and use ase a binary (on Linux):
+To compile and use as a binary (on Linux):

     cargo build --release
     sudo cp target/release/flow /usr/bin/flow